iredmail/dockerized/README.md

     iredmail/mariadb:nightly
 ```

-On first run, it will generate a self-signed ssl cert (if no cert exists under
+On first run, it will generate a self-signed ssl cert, this may take a long
-`data/ssl/`).
-This may take a long time, please be patient.
+time, please be patient.

 Each time you run the container, few tasks will be ran: